-context of In the the growing epidemiological burden of diabetes mellitus, early detection of risk factors, timely diagnosis of the initial stages nephropathy and minimal signs of trophic changes in the foot area, as well as the integration of interdisciplinary approaches to treatment are crucial.
-The purpose of this article is to systematize modern ideas about the pathogenetic relationship between diabetic nephropathy and diabetic foot syndrome with an emphasis on the common links of damage to vascular and immune regulation, as well as to analyze current prevention and therapy strategies against background of metabolic decompensation and impaired tissue repair [1, 4, 10, 13].
+In the context of the growing epidemiological burden of diabetes mellitus, early detection of risk factors, timely diagnosis of the initial stages of nephropathy and minimal signs of trophic changes in the foot area, as well as the integration of interdisciplinary approaches to treatment are crucial.
+The purpose of this article is to systematize modern ideas about relationship pathogenetic between diabetic nephropathy and diabetic foot syndrome with an emphasis on the common links of damage to vascular and immune regulation, as well as to analyze current prevention and therapy strategies against the background of metabolic decompensation and impaired tissue repair [1, 4, 10, 13].